 6. Longfellow Ranch – 350,000 Acres

-Longfellows is a 350,000-acre ranch in West Texas in the center of Big Bend country.
-It’s a working cattle ranch with an oil field and a 4,700 five-star lodge.
+Longfellow Ranch is a 350,000-acre ranch in West Texas in the center of Big Bend country.
+It’s a working cattle ranch with an oil field and a 4,700-foot five-star lodge.
 The luxurious lodge is open for corporate events and guests and includes high-end dining.
 Visitors can enjoy wildlife tours and five-stand shooting.
-Take in the sights of remote and rugged Texas while relishing in comfortable suites and crystal clear swimming pools.
+They can take in the sights of remote and rugged Texas while relaxing in comfortable suites.

 5. Hughes Ranch – 390,000 Acres

-Dan Hughes was an oil and gas tycoon, and his son was the state commission and later became chairman of the Texas Parks and Wildlife Commission.
+Dan Hughes was an oil and gas tycoon, and his son was once chair of the Texas Parks and Wildlife Commission.
 Their 390,000-acre property is mainly used for personal purposes, but the family also sells cattle and hunting licenses.

 2. Briscoe Ranches – 640,000 Acres